MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/IndustryClassification.md

 ---
-title: IndustryClassification in CloudforSustainabilitySharedDataModel - Common Data Model | Microsoft Docs
+title: IndustryClassification in Cloud for Sustainability Shared Data Model - Common Data Model | Microsoft Docs
 description: Combination of the Industry parent-level industry classification and the Subindustry child-level industry classification, both defined on the company profile.
 author: cdm-publisher
 ms.service: common-data-model